llott7/Picross-Image-Puzzle-Generator/PicrossImagePuzzleGenerator_SSD.md

 **Design Summary**

 Our main focus when conceiving this program was to craft something that was both unique and interesting to us as developers.
 When you're making a program, it's all about what that program can do and what features it has and this is where we set ourselves apart from everyone else.
-The ability to scan a Picross puzzle and then solve or have it solved (entirely the choice of the user) is something that's unprecedented and shouldn't be taken lightly.
+The ability to import a Picross puzzle and then solve or have it solved (entirely the choice of the user) is something that is unprecedented and should not be taken lightly.
 This document is going to walk you through all aspects of our design.
 From the user interface to the concepts related to every one of our program's features.

 Our project is built on an object-oriented approach with plenty of room to add and develop in the future.
 Given our program is entirely standalone, we don't have to worry about servers or databases and that opens up a lot of future opportunities for implementation.
 Whether it be porting the program over to mobile or adding things to the base desktop application, the possibilites here are plentiful.